ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 - Mobile flow-bandwidth spectrum and timing mapping can be impacted by idle time in some networks.
 The carrier capacity assigned to a link can vary with activity.
 Depending on the idle time characteristics, this can result in a lower available bitrate than would be achievable with a steadier transmission in the same network.

-Some receive-side ABR algorithms such as {{ELASTIC}} are designed to try to avoid this effect.
+Some receiver-side ABR algorithms such as {{ELASTIC}} are designed to try to avoid this effect.

 Another way to mitigate this effect is by the help of two simultaneous TCP connections, as explained in {{MMSys11}} for Microsoft Smooth Streaming.
 In some cases, the system-level TCP slow-start restart can also be disabled, for example as described in {{OReilly-HPBN}}.